White House pushes COVID antiviral amid funding stalemate with Congress - NewsBreak

 “There’s a lot of steps between now and then.
 So, at this point, that’s very premature,” Psaki said.
 “There are many members who strongly would like to see Title 42 extended.
 There are many who strongly have the other point of view.
 So, we are not anywhere near that point in time.”

-The post White House pushes COVID antiviral amid funding stalemate with Congress appeared first on Iowa Capital Dispatch .
+The post White House pushes COVID antiviral amid funding stalemate with Congress appeared first on Georgia Recorder .

 Comments / 0